 How are roundworms treated?

 Treatment is simple and effective.
 There are many safe and effective preparations available to kill adult roundworms in the intestine.
-Many monthly heartworm preventives contain medications that are effective against intestinal roundworms and help prevent future infections.
-Some of these preparations kill only the adult worms and do not affect migrating or encysting larvae.
-New products have recently been developed that will also affect the larval stages.
-Your veterinarian will advise you on the best treatment and prevention plan for your pet.
+Many heartworm preventives including Heartgard® Plus, Interceptor® Plus, Simparica® Trio, Nexgard® Spectra, and Advantage® Multi, are effective against intestinal roundworms and help prevent future infections.
+Some of these preparations kill only the adult worms and do not affect migrating or encysting larvae Your veterinarian will advise you on the best treatment and prevention plan for your pet.

-- Deworm pregnant dogs in late pregnancy, after the 42nd day or after six weeks of pregnancy.
+• Deworm pregnant dogs after six weeks of pregnancy.
 This will help reduce potential contamination of the environment for newborn puppies.

-- All puppies should be dewormed routinely, starting at about two weeks of age and repeated regularly.
-Your veterinarian will design the most appropriate deworming schedule for your pets.
+• All puppies should be dewormed routinely, starting at about two weeks of age and repeated every two weeks for four treatments.
+Your veterinarian will recommend the most appropriate deworming schedule for your pets.